-Instructor: Prof. Sampson Prerequisites: B100, B110
+Prerequisites: B100, B110

 An investigation of the philosophy of pest management.

 Topics will include the study of different approaches to pest management and an assessment of the use of single versus integrated pest control options.
 Costs of pest control from economic, social, and environmental perspectives will be discussed.
-This course cannot be taken for credit by students in the Pest Management major or Plant Science option.